-Kakamega is a true rainforest located in the western part of Kenya.
-This forest presents the visitors with a lot of experiences with uncountable butterflies, reptiles, small mammals, birds, and flowers.
-These includes primates that resides in a habitat that preserves trees that are more than 700 years old.
+Kakamega rainforest located in the western part of Kenya.
+This forest gives visitors a lot of experiences with uncountable species of butterflies, reptiles, small mammals, birds, and flowers.
+These include primates that reside in a habitat that preserves trees that are more than 700 years old.
 Also, the forest has plants and herbs that are rare.
-There is distinct trails that leads through the wide terrains.
-In Kakamega Forest there is a lot of flora unique to the highlands and lower altitudes of Kenya.
-There is grassland to be explored, beautiful hills to climb, walks along Yala River, and the beautiful view of the Isiukhu Falls.
+There are distinct trails that lead through the wide terrains.
+In Kakamega Forest, there is a lot of flora unique to the highlands and lower altitudes of Kenya.
+There is grassland to be explored, beautiful hills to climb, walks along the Yala River, and the beautiful view of the Isiukhu Falls.

 The national reserves have been set aside as an important Bird Area and it has over 360 documented species of birds.
 The birds are most active during the morning at the first light, and early evenings when they calling from their roost that are situated at the treetops.
 There is an option to choose the path that leads to the top of the Lirhanda Hill, where you can have amazing sunrises and sunsets.
 This spectacular view happens over the umbrella of the trees.
 As you head down, make sure to stop at the caves that are on the hillsides so that you may see the hammer-headed fruit bats, the largest bats in Africa.